TinyCircuits/TinyCircuits-Whisker-IR-Receiver-AST1008/README.md

-# TinyCircuits Whisker IR Receiver
+# TinyCircuits Wireling IR Receiver
 # AST1008 Rev1

 The design files are located under design_files/ for the TinyCircuits AST1008 Rev 1 PCB.
-This is a whisker board which features the Vishay TSOP57438 IR receiver optimized for Infrared signals near 38kHz.
+This is a Wireling board which features the Vishay TSOP57438 IR receiver optimized for Infrared signals near 38kHz.
 This sensor is most sensitive to the 950nm wavelength, outputs a demodulated data signal.
 (Pairs well with our IR Emitter Whisker)

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.